Design Converter

 1<AlertIcon size="small" ariaLabel="Alert" /> 2<AlertIcon size="medium" ariaLabel="Alert" /> 3<AlertIcon size="large" ariaLabel="Alert" /> 4

-A consistent set of sizes ensures that your icons look harmonious across your application and maintain their clarity at any resolution.
+Using a consistent set of sizes ensures that your icons look harmonious across your application and maintain their clarity at any resolution.

 Accessibility is a critical aspect of modern web development, and icons play a significant role in making interfaces accessible.
 The aria label prop in React Octicon components allows you to provide an accessible name for icons, which is essential for users who rely on screen readers.